-Team Leaders can collect past Junior Promotion and Mini Sprint Certificates from the Information Point, which will be in the Cabin
+Team Leaders can collect past Junior Promotion and Mini Sprint Certificates from the Information Point, which will be in the Event Organiser's Cabin, near the Finish Tower.

 Communication

 All information regarding the event will be posted on the SRC website and the National Regatta site.
 The Programme for this event will only be available online from the SRC website link above.
 The Start Lists will be 'live' and updated during the regatta on the National Regatta site.